leex279/task-list-advanced/README.md

 -   **Link Processing:** Automatically convert URLs in task descriptions into clickable links.
 -   **Responsive Design:** Built with Tailwind CSS for a responsive and modern user interface.
 -   **Settings Management:** Configure GitHub repository settings for community task lists via an in-app settings modal.
+-   **AI Task Generation:** Generate task lists using a prompt with Google Gemini.

 ## How It Works